gerryd18/gerryd18/README.md

 # Hi! my name is Gerryd18 !
 - 🏫 I'm a student in Bina Nusantara University
 - 💻 Majoring in Information System
-- 💯 Love to learn java programming & web dev soon
+- 💯 Love to learn java programming & web dev
 - 📧 Email me in gerrydermawan02@gmail.com